Project Summary (Project No. A2116)

 Redistricting is the process of redrawing district boundaries to adjust for population changes that occurred in the last decade.
 Every 10 years, the District goes through the redistricting process to create commissioner districts that are relatively equal in population to ensure all residents of the District have access to fair representation.
 Per RCW 29A.76.010(3), the District is required to “prepare a plan for redistricting its internal or director districts” within eight months of receipt of the federal decennial census data.
 However, a number of factors, including the COVID-19 pandemic, have delayed the U.S. Census Bureau’s release of population data specific to the District (data was originally scheduled to be released in Spring 2021).
-As a result, this project is on-hold until the District receives the necessary population data (the delivery date remains unknown, but is anticipated not earlier than Fall 2021).
+As a result, this project was postponed until the District received the necessary population data in the fall of 2021.

 Task 1—Data Collection

 FLO will collect and compile all data required to perform the demographic services.
 This includes the 2020 TIGER/Line shapefiles for Census tract, block group and block geographies, the 2020 P.L.
 94-171 Redistricting Data shapefiles, and the 2020 P.L.
 171 Redistrict Data summary files.
 FLO will also collect data related to communities of interest within the District, as reported by District staff and the public, via a public comment period.